 Boudin Noir - Traditional (French Blood Sausage)

-Boudin Noir - Traditional is a French classical blood sausage made with nuts.
-Like most French blood sausages, it contains blood, fat, onions, whole milk, cream and spices.
+Boudin Noir - Traditional is a French classical blood sausage.
+It contains blood, fat, onions, whole milk, cream and spices.
 The sausage is very popular in Avignon region of France.

 |Pork blood||350 ml||0.77 lb|

 Ingredients per 1000g (1 kg) of materials